 - Local growers can tell you how the food was grown.
 You can ask what practices they use to raise and harvest the crops.
 When you know where your food comes from and who grew it, you know a lot more about that food.

 So what's in season in the fall?
 Apples, beets, bok choy, broccoli, cabbage, carrots, cauliflower, cranberries, grapes, kale, parsnips, squash, pears, pomegranates, pumpkin, and sweet potatoes, to name a few.
 Enjoy these fruits and vegetables after washing thoroughly with CitroBio Fresh Food Wash to reduce contaminants.
-Now available on Amazon!
+Learn more here!